Using email to send large files to your clients can cause problems at both ends. Here are 9 great tools to make things go smoothly...

 The age of the web may have connected continents and allowed the world to function around the clock, but to send large files by email can still be a painful experience.

 But there's no need to spend vast amounts of money on providing a solution.
-These five free tools will help you to send large files to design clients without the hassle of bounced emails and hours of frustration with FTP connections.
+These free tools will help you to send large files to design clients without the hassle of bounced emails and hours of frustration with FTP connections, and some even have iPhone apps and free Android apps to make your life even easier.

 WeTransfer is a lovely looking site that allows you to send large files - up to 2GB per transfer - as often as you like!
 That way, there won't be any of those last minute e-mail woes when you run out of free transfers!
 You can send large files by email or grab a download link from the site; easy peasy.